BASE jumping: Records

-On May 23, 2006, Australians Glenn Singleman and Heather Swan made a BASE jump from an altitude of 6604 m off Mount Meru in Northern India.
+On May 23, 2006, Glenn Singleman and Heather Swan made a BASE jump from an altitude of 6604 m off Meru Peak in Northern India, breaking Singleman and Feteris's previous record for the highest BASE jump off the earth.
 They jumped in wingsuits.
+In 2015, they also made the first ever wingsuit jump across the Grand Canyon, flying approximately 11km from one side to the other.

+Daniel Schilling set the Guinness World Record for the most BASE jumps in a twenty-four-hour period, jumping off the Perrine Bridge in Twin Falls, Idaho, a record 201 times on July 8, 2006.

 On May 5, 2013, Russian Valery Rozov jumped off Changtse (the northern peak of the Mount Everest massif) from a height of 7220 m.
-Using a specially-developed Red Bull wingsuit, he glided down to the Rongbuk glacier more than 1,000 meters below, setting a new world record for highest altitude base jump.
-He had previously jumped off mountains in Asia, Antarctica and South America in 2004, 2007, 2008, 2010 and 2012.
+Using a specially developed wingsuit, he glided down to the Rongbuk glacier more than 1,000 meters below, setting a new world record for highest altitude base jump.